Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Experiments

 {\bfseries Learned Perceptual Image Patch Similarity (LPIPS). }LPIPS \cite{zhang2018unreasonable} is a metric that measures the perceptual similarity between two images by calculating the similarity between activations of image blocks within a predefined network.
 This metric has been demonstrated to closely align with human perception and is employed in our experiment to evaluate perceptual similarity.
-AlexNet, which serves as the default predefined network, performs optimally as a forward metric and closely approximates human perception.
+AlexNet \cite{krizhevsky2012imagenet}, which serves as the default predefined network, performs optimally as a forward metric and closely approximates human perception.
 However, this does not imply that VGG is inferior in terms of matching human perception; when used for optimization, VGG more closely resembles traditional perceptual loss.
 Consequently, both networks are utilized in our evaluation.
-LPIPS was chosen over Fréchet Inception Distance (FID) \cite{heusel2017gans} due to the unsuitability of Inception v3 for extracting face features and the inaccuracy of FID calculations based on a small number of generated images \cite{zheng2023targeted}.